ESP Professional Development Conference

-At ESP Bill of Rights—Building a Movement, Not Just a Moment you will discuss current topics with colleagues and learn from MSEA members.
-Topics will include the ESP Bill of Rights campaign, ESP employment rights, career advancement, and racial, social, and economic justice.
+At this event, you will discuss current topics with colleagues and learn from MSEA members.
+Topics will include the ESP Bill of Rights Campaign, ESP employment rights, career advancement, and racial, social, and economic justice.

 Questions: Contact Sean McKillop at [email protected] or Chelsea Akibo-Betts at [email protected].